The Tragedy of Force Z

-Vietnamese national identity has been forged in opposition to foreign invaders.
-But while a united Vietnam is a recent development, the country has long been coloniser as well as colonised.
+Vietnamese identity has been forged in opposition to imperialism.
+But the country has long been the conqueror as well as the conquered.

 South-East Asia’s ‘Golden Triangle’ dominated the world’s opium production during the 1980s.
 David Hutt reveals how a young soldier from north Burma took on the United States government to become the region’s most notorious drug lord.